a-le/microDbal/README.md

 - ✅ Run query with prepared statements and get results in only 1 step
 - ✅ Get results as arrays or objects

+💬 If you like microDbal, leave a ⭐ on GitHub — it really helps!

 ## Tested with those Databases
 - ✅ Firebird
 - ✅ MySQL / MariaDB